How to Invest in and Analyze Russian Stocks

-For those seeking more direct access, many U.S. brokerages offer direct access to Russia's RTS, but often charge higher commissions for international trades.
-Meanwhile, those looking for full-service Russian brokerages also have many options, including the country's largest brokerage, FINAM, although there are some key regulatory hurdles to pass to setup an account.
+For those seeking more direct access, many U.S. brokerages offer direct access to Russia's RTS, but they often charge higher commissions for international trades.
+Those looking for full-service Russian brokerages also have many options, including the country's largest brokerage, FINAM.
+However, U.S. investors must pass through some key regulatory hurdles to set up an account with the Russian brokerage.

 How to Analyze Russian Stocks